TwelveIterationMods/CraftingTweaks/README.md

 * [@BlayTheNinth](https://twitter.com/BlayTheNinth) on Twitter

 ## IMC API (1.8.9+)
-Most crafting grids can probably be registered using the IMC API.
-In order to function with this simplified implementation, the following requirements **must** be met.
+Most crafting grids can be registered using the IMC API.
-* Your container contains only one crafting grid
-* Your container does not use phantom items

 In order to register your container for Crafting Tweaks, send an IMC message as follows: